Gplgr/distributed-centralized-mutex-algorithm/README.md

-# Distributed Mutual Exclusion Centralized Algorithm
+# MEDS

-A simple multiprocessed system made in Python consisting in a process with multiple threads that creates and receives data from another processes through sockets to coordinate mutual exclusion access for writing on a single text file.
+Centralized Mutual Exclusion Algorithm for a Local Distributed System (MEDS for short) is a simple multiprocessed system made in Python consisting in a process with multiple threads that creates and receives data from another processes through sockets to coordinate mutual exclusion access for writing on a single text file.